adityagc/Graduate-Research/Experimental section/README.md

-## Instructions to replicate results in the report.
+## Instructions to replicate results in the report:

 * Download data from \href{}{}
 * Preprocess data to create dataframe